oliverfields/dun/README.md

 ## Editor

-Dun uses vim as standard and has support for syntax highlighting statuses and tags.
+Dun supports vim syntax highlighting and completion(Ctrl+n) of both statuses and tags.

 Changing the editor can be configured by adding a bash function to the config (`~/.config/dun.conf`).